psolizrodriguez/AppDemo/README.md

-# Backend Coding Challenge for Nearsure
+# Coding Challenge for Nearsure

 ## Scope
 Develop a RESTful API that would allow a web or mobile front-end to: